Battle of Cantigny: Defense against German counterattacks

 The first German counterattack, a small attack at 08:30 against the extreme right of the new American position, was easily repulsed, but German artillery bombarded the 28th Infantry for most of the day.
 At 17:10 the first large-scale counterattack took place, and a company of the 1st Battalion of the 26th Infantry Regiment commanded by Major Theodore Roosevelt Jr. was used to reinforce a weak spot in the American line.
 Another German counterattack at 18:40 was also repulsed by a combination of artillery and infantry defensive fire.
 A series of counterattacks over the next two days were also defeated by both American regiments, and the position held.

 The Americans reduced the salient and expanded their front by approximately a mile.
 A minor success, its significance was overshadowed by the battle underway along the Aisne.
 The U.S. forces held their position with the loss of 1,603 casualties, including 199 killed in action; they captured 250 German prisoners.
-Matthew B. Juan, an American Indian, was killed during this battle.
+Matthew B. Juan, a Pima American Indian, was killed during this battle, the first known Arizonan to die in combat in World War I.

 The American success at Cantigny assured the French that American divisions could be depended upon in the line against the German offensive to take Paris.
 The victory at Cantigny was followed by attacks at Château-Thierry and Belleau Wood in the first half of June.

 Monuments

 Battle

 In 1923, The American Battle Monuments Commission (ABMC) erected 25 battle monuments, including one in the village of Cantigny that was dedicated on August 9, 1937.
 At the unveiling of this monument, a speech was given (at the invitation of General John J. Pershing) by Col. Robert R. McCormick, who had commanded the 1st Battalion of the 5th Field Artillery Regiment at the battle.
+McCormick had already memorialized the American victory, and his part in it, by renaming his family's 500-acre estate outside Chicago Cantigny.

 On one side of the memorial appears the inscription: